 Pulling

-- Enhances grip strength and upper body coordination.
+- Enhances grip strength and upper-body coordination.

 Pushing

-- Improves shoulder stability and upper body power.
+- Improves shoulder stability and upper-body control.